-- Personal information - Section One List of twenty-five (25) cases completed in the last 10 years, along with specific information about each case, including names of individuals who can be contacted for references. - Section Two Narrative description of your professional practice. - Section Three Self-assessment against the Ciarb Excellence Framework for Chartered Adjudicator Status (see Appendix A). - Section Four Record of your ongoing learning activity (continuing professional development (CPD) or Continuing Legal Education (CLE)) activity over the last three (3) years. - Section Five Declaration relating to conduct and character. - Payment method can withdraw your consent to the use of any information about disability you provide, at any time.
+- Personal information - Section One List of fifteen (15) cases completed in the last 10 years, along with specific information about each case, including names of individuals who can be contacted for references. - Section Two Narrative description of practice - Section Three Self-assessment against the Ciarb Excellence Framework for Chartered Arbitrator Status (see Appendix A). - Section Four Record of your ongoing learning activity (continuing professional development (CPD) or Continuing Legal Education (CLE)) activity over the last three (3) years. - Section Five Declaration relating to conduct and character. - Payment method